Skip to main content

 Research Interests:

-My research has focused on the lived experience of the Russian Revolution, Soviet activists, and socialist urban experimentation.
+My research has focused on the lived experience of the Russian Revolution and Soviet ideology.
 This work has been funded by the Arts & Humanities Research Council, the Leverhulme Trust, and the British Academy.

 My current research project examines the transnational afterlives of the Paris Commune and the emotional content of socialist story-telling in revolutionary Russia and the Soviet Union.